 Moving forward cluster members will develop and lead distinct research themes to provide a clear framework for nursing research at BU.
 The potential for collaborative activity with FHSS research groups is clearly evident and to be encouraged.
 However the unique focus of this group is the nursing contribution towards healthy communities, particularly for those living with long-term conditions.

-Michele Board; Jonny Branney; Lisa Gale-Andrews, Vanessa Heaslip; Peter Thomas; Andy Powell; Sara White, Anneyce Knight
+Michele Board; Sara White; Anneyce Knight; Jonny Branney; Lisa Gale-Andrews; Vanessa Heaslip; Peter Thomas; Andrew Powell, Mariam Vahdanina.

 External members (associates)